-Prerequisite: None - An interest in drama is all you need!
+An interest in drama is all you need!

 Drama 9 is a second course in drama education.
-Excellent for beginning students who want to continue to build self-confidence.
+Excellent for beginning students who want to continue to build selfconfidence.
 During the course, the students will learn something about the theatre but will probably learn more about themselves as beginning actors.
-The full year course will include group projects, guest work- shop teachers, field trips and lots of fun and laughter.
+The full year course will include group projects, guest workshop leaders, field trips and lots of fun and laughter.